 - No Automated Monitoring of Critical Systems: lack of specific automated monitoring of mission-critical components including SWIFT servers and ATMs.

-- No Manual Check Points to Review Large Transfers: There should be manual check to review large transfers.
+- No Manual Check Points to Review Large Transfers: There should be a manual check to review large transfers.

 How EDR Detects Financial Attacks: